NextronSystems/thor-manual/usage/output-options.rst

 THOR allows to encrypt the output files of each scan using the ``--encrypt`` parameter.
 A second parameter ``--pubkey`` can be used to specify a public key to use.
-The public key must be a RSA key of 1024, 2048 or 4096 bit size in PEM format.
+The public key must be an RSA key of 1024, 2048 or 4096 bit size in PEM format.

 .. code-block:: doscon